 Hyper-selectivity and U.S.-born Filipino underachievement

-Brenda is currently completing her dissertation, which examines why, among the largest Asian populations, U.S.-born Filipino Americans are the only group to experience an educational decline in the second-generation and are the least likely to graduate from college.
+Dr. Gambol’s dissertation examined why, among the largest Asian populations, U.S.-born Filipino Americans are the only group to experience an educational decline in the second-generation and are the least likely to graduate from college.
 Drawing on a five-year intensive ethnographic study of Filipino families in the New York City area, as well as an analysis of Add Health and ACS data, she shows how how U.S. colonialism, Filipino culture, and racialization in schools have differentially shaped Filipino youth’s occupational aspirations vis-a-vis East Asians so that they ultimately produce Filipino educational disadvantages.